 One general timestamp for the packet itself.

-The difference between the time of the packet and the time of each individual event is used by the Engine to compute the global timestamp of the events.
+The data storage layer uses the difference between the time of the packet and the time of each individual event to compute the global timestamp of the events.

-For computing the global time of events, the Engine assumes that the transmission time of the Collector packets from the computers of the end-users to the Engine is negligible.
-In this way, the absolute time at which the Collector sent the packet is considered to be the same absolute time of reception of the packet in the Engine.
-Therefore, the time that the Collector set in the packet just before sending it is the local time of the end-user machine relative to system boot that is equivalent to the Engine time of reception of the packet.
-To get the occurrence time of each event, the Engine just has to subtract the difference between the local times of the packet and of each event from the reception time, as shown in the figure below:
+Once the data storage layer receives a packet from Collector, it records the time of reception using the system time.
+To compute the global time of events, the platform assumes that the transmission time of Collector packets from employee computers to the platform is negligible.
+In this way, the absolute time at which Collector sent the packet is considered to be the same absolute time of reception of the packet in the data storage layer.
+Therefore, the time that Collector set in the packet just before sending it is the local time of the employee machine relative to the system boot which is equivalent to the data storage layer time of reception of the packet.
+To get the occurrence time of each event, the data storage layer subtracts the difference between the local times of the packet and of each event from the reception time.

-Note that the events received in the Engine may not follow a sequential order.
-The most common case is when you receive two packets in a short interval of time and each packet is coming from a different Collector.
-Most probably, the two packets have events that overlap in time, but the Engine processes all the events of the second packet after those of the first.
-The Engine deals well with this situation.
-Note also that the Engine always inserts events in the past with respect to its current time.
-This is obvious, for the Engine cannot receive events that have not happened yet.
-However, for events that lie too far in the past, the Engine will not be able to update the in-memory database, since it would be a too costly operation:
+Note that the events received by the data storage layer may not follow a sequential order.
+The most common case is when you receive two packets in a short interval of time and each packet comes from a different Collector.
+It is likely that the two packets have events that overlap in time, but the platform processes all the events of the second packet after those of the first.

 The case of TCP connections

-The Collector treats TCP connections differently from all other events regarding the setting of their timestamp.
+Collector treats TCP connections differently from all other events regarding the setting of their timestamp.
 All other events have their timestamp set as soon as they begin to do some kind of activity.
-On the other hand, when the end-user device opens a TCP connection to a server, the Collector waits for the connection to be established to set the timestamp of the TCP connection event.
+On the other hand, when the employee device opens a TCP connection to a server, Collector waits for the connection to be established to set the timestamp of the TCP connection event.